MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 Teams desktop only supports recording group calls and meetings (regardless of how many call participants are in the meeting).
 In other words, when you are in a call, a Teams desktop user can use Teams to initiate a cloud-based recording only if the call is a group call or a meeting.
 (At this time, a HoloLens user cannot record the call.)

-### Method 2: Cloud-based recording for one-to-one calls using Teams Meet Now feature
+### Method 2: Cloud-based recording for one-to-one calls using Teams Meet Now feature (if you are not using April 2020 or later release)

+In the April 2020 or later release, the Remote Assist user (HoloLens and mobile) can record a one-to-one call with one Teams desktop user.

-So how do you record a one-to-one call?
-You will need to make your one-to-one call a meeting.
-In other words, if you anticipate wanting to use Microsoft Teams to create a cloud-based recording of a one-to-one call with a Remote Assist HoloLens user, initiate your call using the Teams **Meet Now** feature.
+However, if you're not using the April 2020 or later release and want to create a cloud-based recording of the call, you must initiate the call using the Teams **Meet Now** feature.
 This effectively makes your one-to-one call a meeting, and because Teams supports recording for meetings, you will be able record the call!

 ### Method 3: Desktop screen recording using Windows Game bar